We just purchased an Outdoor Tech Kodiac battery before the holidays and are currently testing it in the field.

 Question: How do you compare the Goal Zero vs Outdoor tech batteries?

-Answer: The goal zero has held up well in the field but I need to get it checked as i believe it is not up to full capacity after a year plus in the field.
+Answer: The Goal Zero has held up well in the field but I need to get it checked as i believe it is not up to full capacity after a year plus in the field.
 A fresh battery out of the box always beats a tired battery that has seen a lot of use.
 My Goal Zero battery finally died in March 2023 after several years of good use.

 ABOUT THE AUTHOR